gattock/jelly-book.github.io/README.md

 ## Sink and sources

-Also, every point can behave as "source" (+) or "sink" (-): this behavior is described by the source function $$f(x,y)$$ being positive or negative.
+Every point in the domain can behave as "source" (+) or "sink" (-): this behavior is described by the source function $$f(x,y)$$ being positive or negative.

-Please, Note: the value of the source function must not be confused with the value of the divergence: indeed the divergence consider only the variation of the speed field around a point, but doesn´t give information whether mass is generated or removed!
-Indeed, assuming the more general case of compressible flow, also the density variation in a point is related with the divergence of the field.
+Please, Note: the value of the source function must not be confused with the value of the divergence!
+Indeed, the divergence consider only the variation of the speed field around a point, but doesn´t give information whether mass is generated(-removed) or compressed(-decompressed)!
+Assuming the more general case of compressible flow, also the density variation in a point is related with the divergence of the field.
 Let´s see this more in detail:
---video compression-decompression--
+--video compression-decompression-with sources-- in different points different behaviors.

+## Continuity equation
+To keep track of the contributions of both the source function and the behavior of neighbor fluid particles, we have just to sum up those, and this leads to the \gr{continuity equation}.

+$$  \dv{t} \rho(x,y) = f(x,y) -\nabla \cdot ( \rho \vec u(x,y) ) $$

+In case of incompressible fluid, we know that $$ \rho=\textrm{cost.}  $$ This leads directly to
+$$  \nabla \cdot ( \rho \vec u(x,y) )= f(x,y) $$